WrestleMania 37: Main event

 In the main event, Roman Reigns (accompanied by Paul Heyman and Jey Uso) defended the Universal Championship against Edge and Daniel Bryan.
 During the match, Jey interfered and attacked both Edge and Bryan with superkicks.
 Edge then performed the Edgecution on Jey onto the steel steps, taking Jey out for the majority of the match.
 Bryan performed a running knee on Edge.
 Edge locked Reigns in the crossface and Bryan simultaneously locked Reigns in the Yes!
 Lock.
 Both Edge and Bryan broke each other's submissions by headbutting each other.
 Edge performed a spear on Reigns, only for Bryan to pull the referee out of the ring.
 Edge obtained steel chairs and performed the Con-Chair-To on Bryan.
 In the closing moments, Jey returned and attacked Edge.
 After Edge performed a spear on Jey, Reigns intercepted Edge with his own Spear.
-Reigns then performed the Con-Chair-To on Edge and then laid Edge's body across Bryan's and pinned both at the same time to retain the title, as well as becoming the fifth heel to win the main event of WrestleMania.
+Reigns then performed the Con-Chair-To on Edge and then laid Edge's body across Bryan's and pinned both at the same time to retain the title, as well as becoming the sixth heel to win in the main event of WrestleMania.

 Reception

-After The Fiend's loss against Randy Orton at the event, various personalities like UFC's Daniel Cormier, John Cena Sr., Booker T, Erick Rowan, and Mark Madden showed support to Bray Wyatt and criticized his booking treatment in WWE.
+After Bray Wyatt's loss against Randy Orton at the event, various personalities like UFC's Daniel Cormier, John Cena Sr., Booker T, Erick Rowan, and Mark Madden showed support to Wyatt and criticized his booking treatment in WWE.

+The event received generally positive reviews from critics.
 Dave Meltzer of the Wrestling Observer Newsletter rated Cesaro vs. Rollins and Belair vs. Banks 4 stars, the highest rated matches on Night 1.
 The highest rated match of Night 2 was the main event triple threat match, which received 4.5 stars out of 5.
 Asuka vs. Ripley received 3.75 out of 5 stars, the US Title match received 4 stars out of 5, and the Intercontinental Title match was rated 3 out of 5 stars.
 Wyatt vs. Orton received criticism and a -1 star rating, making it the lowest rated match across both nights.

 According to WWE, the event accumulated a record 1.1 billion video views across their various video and social media channels, marking a 14% increase year-over-year.
 WWE content also garnered a record 115 million engagement on social media during the week of WrestleMania, a 102% increase.
 In addition, on-site merchandise sales were said to be the highest per capita in WWE history.